webplatform/docs-wpd/Flags/index.md

 ===Proposal===
 One way to make is easy for people to assess the status easily is by having color-coded flags (e.g. CSS ribbons) with icon arranged along the top edge of the content area, each with a different indicator; mousing over these flags would raise a tooltip indicating the specific message.

-(See [http://schepers.cc/wpd/Ribbons_Web_Elements_Preview2.jpg Top Ribbons] for a visual example of this type of flag).
+(See [http://schepers.cc/wpd/Ribbons_Web_Elements_Preview2.jpg Top Ribbons] for a visual example of this type of flag, and [http://schepers.cc/webplatform/flags.svg Flags Mock] for a mock of what this could look like on this site.)

 ==User Experience==
 Traditionally, these flags are added by using a specific bit of Mediawiki markdown to the page.
 However, not everyone is familiar with the way to do this, and discovering the correct types of "content flags" is not obvious.